Know How Notes – 10 Oil Change Tips

 3. Get A Grip

 Oil filters can be a real bear to remove, especially if your hands are covered in oil.
 The proper tool for the job always makes it easier.
 NAPA stores have several options to make life easier under the car.
+If you are in a situation where an oil filter won’t come off with your bare hands, put down the screwdriver and try an oil filter tool first.
 There are several popular tools for removing oil filters – end cap style, clamp style, claw-wrench, chain wrench, and 3-jaw adjustable end cap wrench.

 Clamp-style wrenches use a spring-steel clamp that tightens down to grip the filter.
 They work well, but can be a little cumbersome to use in tight engine bays, and when they get slippery, they are even harder to use.

 The claw-wrench is the cheapest and most versatile, but they are messy.
 These wrenches might crush the filter, often tearing the canister, leaking oil all over the place.
 They are universal and effective, but messy.